 In a Minnesota foreclosure, you'll most likely get the right to:

-So, don't get caught off guard if you're a Minnesota homeowner who's behind in mortgage payments.
-Learn about each step in a Minnesota foreclosure, from missing your first payment to a foreclosure sale.
-Once you understand the process, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.
+Once you understand the Minnesota foreclosure process and your rights, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.

 The period after you fall behind in payments, but before a foreclosure officially starts, is generally called the "preforeclosure" stage.
-(Sometimes, people refer to the period before a foreclosure sale actually happens as "preforeclosure," too.)
-During this time, the servicer can charge you various fees, like late charges and inspection fees, and, in most cases, must inform you about ways to avoid foreclosure.
+(Sometimes, people refer to the period before a foreclosure sale happens as "preforeclosure," too.)

 If you default on your mortgage payments in Minnesota, the lender may foreclose using a judicial or nonjudicial method.